 What the inspectors say

 Where TWS stands out in terms of its inspection ratings is in regard to the Personal and Social Development and Innovation skills of its students.
-Ratings for this key performance area are almost entirely Outstanding - inspectors commented that "Almost all students conduct themselves as true ambassadors for the school.
-Except for a small minority of mostly boys, students demonstrate excellent behaviour and attitudes.
-Many students are involved in a range of in-school as well as community outreach initiatives.
-Innovation skills, including creative use of technology are a strength of the school and developing well".
+Ratings for this key performance measure are almost entirely Outstanding - the sole exception being Personal development in the Secondary section.

-Overall areas key improvement recommendations for TWS were limited:
+Overall areas key improvement recommendations for TWS were:

 The Westminster School is very much a symbol of a traditional GEMS school - large in student numbers, with a focus on providing a solid education at a price-point that its parents can afford.
 The school has been successfully attracting students for many years (since 1995) because of its solid, no whistles offering, and will no doubt continue to do so.

 Fees as noted are very affordable for a UK curriculum school.
-FS1 tuition fees start at AED 7,558 per annum and rise to AED 14,693 in Year 13.
-You will be hard pushed to find a UK curriculum school with lower fees, and for a GEMs school, with the results it achieves, it is very much a statistical outlier.
+FS1 tuition fees start at AED 8,410 per annum and rise to AED 15,831 in Year 13.
+You will be hard pushed to find a good quality UK curriculum school with lower fees.

 If you are the owner or the principal of the school and note any inaccuracies, or would like to update data, you can now open an account with us.
 You will also be able to add admissions availability per year group, and advertise current job vacancies.
 This is a free service.
 Please help us keep prospective parents up to date with your latest information.